BloxCord/Nootra/CONTRIBUTING.md

 # Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

 Please note we have a code of conduct, please follow it in all your interactions with the project.

 ## Pull Request Process

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
-2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
-3. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
+2. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).
+3. Update the README.md with the new informations such as new dependencies, version etc..
-4. Make sure your pull request has at least : 1 type label, 1 priority label and 1 status label.
+4. Make sure your pull request has at least : 1 type label, 1 priority label and 1 status label to help us know what is important or not.
-5. You may merge the Pull Request in once you have the sign-off of the owner.

 ## Code of Conduct